Highly accurate calculation of the real and complex eigenvalues of one-dimensional anharmonic oscillators: Examples

 and

 with determinants of dimension $D\leq 429$.
 As far as we know this resonance was not calculated with such an accuracy before.

 A most interesting example is given by

 It is a three-well potential with minima $V(x_{m})=0$ at $x_{m}=-1/g,0,1/g$.
-Since $V(x)$ behaves asymptotically as $g^{4k}x^{4k+2}$ when $|x|\rightarrow \infty $ then one expects only bound states with positive eigenvalues when $g $ is real.
+Since $V(x)$ behaves asymptotically as $g^{4k}x^{4k+2}$ when $|x|\rightarrow \infty $ then one expects only bound states with positive eigenvalues when $ g $ is real.
 However, Benassi et al\cite{BGG79} proved that this family of potentials supports complex eigenvalues with all the properties of actual resonances.
 They calculated the lowest resonance for $k=1$ and several values of $g$ and compared the imaginary part with the WKB transmission coefficient through the barrier $\left| \Im E_{WKB}\right| \sim Ag^{-2}e^{-1/(2g^{2})}$.
 Later Killingbeck\cite{K07} and Fern\'{a}ndez\cite {F08} calculated this resonance more accurately and for smaller values of $g$ and showed that $\left| \Im E\right| \ g^{2}e^{1/(2g^{2})}$ does not exhibit a uniform behaviour as suggested by the earlier calculation of Benassi et al \cite{BGG79}.
 In particular, Killingbeck\cite{K07} suggested that $\left| \Im E\right| \ g^{2}e^{1/(2g^{2})}$ exhibits a maximum.
 In this paper we calculated $\Im E$ even more accurately and for smaller values of $g$ and present results, shown in Fig.~\ref{fig:TWWKB}, suggest that the conjecture that ``the imaginary part of the resonance behaves as the WKB transmission coefficient through the barrier'' may not be correct.
 The results of Benassi et al\cite{BGG79} for a shorter interval of $g$ (also shown in the figure) give the impression that $\left| \Im E\right| $ has already reached the asymptotic behaviour $Ag^{-2}e^{-1/(2g^{2})}$ which is not the case.
-The figure also shows the earlier results of Killingbeck\cite{K07} and Fern\'{a} ndez\cite{F08}.
+The figure also shows the earlier results of Killingbeck\cite{K07} and Fern\'{a}ndez\cite{F08}.
+A straightforward least-squares fitting of present results suggests that the correct behaviour is $\left| \Im E\right| \sim Ag^{-3/2}e^{-1/(2g^{2})}$.

 The lowest bound state $E_{bs}$ and the real part of the lowest resonance $ \Re E_{res}$ approach each other as $g\rightarrow 0$ in such a way that $ \left| E_{bs}-\Re E_{res}\right| $ is of the order of $\left|\Im E_{res}\right|$.
 This fact is clearly shown in Fig.~\ref{fig:TWREIM}.